Soil mechanics: Sieve analysis

 The size distribution of gravel and sand particles are typically measured using sieve analysis.
 The formal procedure is described in ASTM D6913-04(2009).
 A stack of sieves with accurately dimensioned holes between a mesh of wires is used to separate the particles into size bins.
 A known volume of dried soil, with clods broken down to individual particles, is put into the top of a stack of sieves arranged from coarse to fine.
 The stack of sieves is shaken for a standard period of time so that the particles are sorted into size bins.
 This method works reasonably well for particles in the sand and gravel size range.
 Fine particles tend to stick to each other, and hence the sieving process is not an effective method.
 If there are a lot of fines (silt and clay) present in the soil it may be necessary to run water through the sieves to wash the coarse particles and clods through.

 A variety of sieve sizes are available.
 The boundary between sand and silt is arbitrary.
-According to the Unified Soil Classification System, a #4 sieve (4 openings per inch) having 4.75mm opening size separates sand from gravel and a #200 sieve with an 0.075 mm opening separates sand from silt and clay.
+According to the Unified Soil Classification System, a #4 sieve (4 openings per inch) having 4.75 mm opening size separates sand from gravel and a #200 sieve with an 0.075 mm opening separates sand from silt and clay.
 According to the British standard, 0.063 mm is the boundary between sand and silt, and 2 mm is the boundary between sand and gravel.

 Hydrometer analysis

 The classification of fine-grained soils, i.e., soils that are finer than sand, is determined primarily by their Atterberg limits, not by their grain size.
 If it is important to determine the grain size distribution of fine-grained soils, the hydrometer test may be performed.
 In the hydrometer tests, the soil particles are mixed with water and shaken to produce a dilute suspension in a glass cylinder, and then the cylinder is left to sit.
 A hydrometer is used to measure the density of the suspension as a function of time.
 Clay particles may take several hours to settle past the depth of measurement of the hydrometer.
 Sand particles may take less than a second.
-Stoke's law provides the theoretical basis to calculate the relationship between sedimentation velocity and particle size.
+Stokes' law provides the theoretical basis to calculate the relationship between sedimentation velocity and particle size.
 ASTM provides the detailed procedures for performing the Hydrometer test.

 Clay particles can be sufficiently small that they never settle because they are kept in suspension by Brownian motion, in which case they may be classified as colloids.